 If you’re looking for an amazing cake, you’ve come to the right place.
 If you’re going to eat cake, it should taste really, really good.
-All of these cakes and frostings are made with high quality ingredients, including Organic Valley and Mill-King dairy products, organic fair trade sugars & cocoa powder, local eggs, and King Arthur flours, and fantastic chocolate.
+All of these cakes and frostings are made with high quality ingredients, including Organic Valley and Mill-King dairy products, organic fair trade sugars & cocoa powder, local eggs, and King Arthur flours.
 The buttercream used on all of these cakes is Swiss meringue buttercream.
 It has a silky smooth texture and is less sweet than American buttercream made with powdered sugar.

 Cake flavors: Triple Chocolate, White (vanilla), Yellow (vanilla), Lemon, Carrot

 Buttercream flavors: Vanilla, Vanilla Bean, Lemon-Vanilla, Chocolate, Raspberry, Peanut Butter, Salted Caramel

 Exact pricing will depend on your cake & frosting choices, as well as the size of the cake.
 This page shows some examples of round cakes & their pricing.
 Click the button below to place an order or request a quote.